 Want to Challenge a Fraudulent Will in Dallas?

 In deciding to challenge a will, these are important considerations::

 - How much money is at stake?
 When we challenge a will, it can be a lengthy legal battle and we might expend a lot of money proving your case.
-Therefore, there needs to be sufficient assets at stake to justify the expense and attorneys fees involved to make it worthwhile for your time.
+Therefore, there need to be sufficient assets at stake to justify the expense and attorney fees involved to make it worthwhile for your time.

 - Do you have standing?
 To challenge a will, you need to be a person who was financially harmed by the fake or fraudulent will or one who would inherit if the will is declared invalid and there is no will at all.

-If you want to pursue a will contest, you should work with an experienced attorney at Michael P. Fleming & Associates, P.C.
-Texas law requires that generally you must file a will contest petition within two years from the date of the will being admitted to probate.
+If you want to pursue a will contest, you should work with an experienced attorney at Fleming Law, P.C.
+Texas law requires that generally, you must file a will contest petition within two years from the date of the will being admitted to probate.
 However, if you contest a will on the basis of fraud, you will have two years from the date of learning of the fraud.

 How Can a Dallas Probate Lawyer Help You?

-At Michael P. Fleming & Associates, P.C., we will conduct a comprehensive investigation of your fraudulent will claim in Dallas.
+At Fleming Law, P.C., we will conduct a comprehensive investigation of your fraudulent will claim in Dallas.
 We may include interview many witnesses and consult with experts who can help us to determine whether fraud occurred in the creation, modification or execution of the will.
 We can challenge the will in court an seek a judgment that the will was fraudulently induced and have a judge declare it invalid.